 Example Careers: Managing director, VP of sales

-MBA students who specialize in entrepreneurship attain the business administration skills and strategies that will take their ideas and make them into something concrete.
-Coursework in online MBA programs typically involves work in a real-world setting, through which students take away a practical understanding of the issues involved in starting a business.
-Entrepreneurs working toward an online MBA degree learn how to foster innovation as a solo enterprise, with a startup team, or in a corporate setting.
+MBA students who specialize in entrepreneurship learn the business administration skills and strategies needed to implement new ideas.
+These online MBA programs typically feature experiences in practical settings, where students gain an understanding of issues related to starting a business.
+Aspiring entrepreneurs learn how to foster innovation as a solo enterprise, with a startup team, and in a corporate setting.

 Example Careers: Entrepreneur, inventor, product manager

-The business intelligence specialization for online MBA programs focuses on helping students learn how to use both data and models to support decision-making in business, analyzing patterns, and breaking down raw data.
-As online MBA students learn how to develop meaningful insights from what their research and metrics reveal they become more proficient.
+Students earning a business intelligence specialization learn how to use data and models to support decision-making and pattern analysis.
+Online MBA students also investigate how to develop meaningful insights based on research and metrics.

 Example Careers: Business intelligence administrator, SQL data analyst

-The online MBA healthcare management concentration builds on the MBA’s management core and applies it to the unique facets and issues of the healthcare industry.
-Online healthcare MBA students gain the practical business skills, leadership, competence, and compassion to take on a leading role within an organization in the healthcare field.
-Through the online MBA healthcare management specialization, students graduate with the knowledge needed to make critical decisions in the real world at hospitals, government agencies, biotech firms, group practices, and insurance companies.
+A healthcare management concentration builds on the MBA’s management core while emphasizing issues specific to the healthcare industry.
+Online healthcare MBA students gain the business and leadership skills, competencies, and compassion necessary to pursue leadership roles within the healthcare field.
+Students earning an online MBA with a healthcare management specialization prepare to make critical decisions in hospitals, government agencies, biotech firms, group practices, and insurance companies.